 - I’ve started to believe that we’re all the same.
 And that me telling my all-the-way truth might make someone else feel safe enough to tell theirs.

-- And that maybe the world can shift in increments if we don’t try to change each other, but instead work hard to hold space – for truth, for fear, for differences, for love.
+- And that maybe the world can shift in increments if we don’t try to change each other's true natures, but instead work hard to hold space – for truth, for fear, for differences, for love.